 PC gamers are clamouring for Destiny 2 – and it would seem like a perfect fit for the platform, which has long been the spiritual home of the MMO.
 It would also give Bungie access to a huge new audience.

-And, from what sources are saying, PC gamers will get their wish.
+And, surprisingly, PC gamers will be getting their wish.
 The rumour of a PC release started on NeoGAF in September, when a forum user claiming to have inside knowledge said Activision staff had been told there would be a PC version.
 This was backed up by Kotaku, quoting sources close to the game.

 Destiny 2 confirmed features